ImmutableSoft/AutoLM/README.md

 # <img src="./images/AutoLm.png" alt="autolm" width="100" height="100"/> AutoLM Introduction

-## Welcoming the future of digital distribution assets!
+## Welcoming the future of digital distribution and asset management!

-ImmutableSoft's goal is for all software creators to authenticate their digital product releases and directly offer for sale product activations for their digital creations.
-Purchasers of software are ensured of the authenticity and that their payment goes directly to the creator of the product they purchase.
+ImmutableSoft's goal is for all technological creators to authenticate their digital products and directly offer for sale product activations for their digitally connected creations.
+Purchasers of connected products can prove authenticity of right to operation while ensuring their payments goes directly to the creator of the product.

-The Automated License Manager, or AutoLM, is the embedded side of our decentralized software sales and distribution.
+The Automated License Manager, or AutoLM, is the embedded side of our decentralized digital product sales and distribution.
 This small C++ library and/or command line is used to automate life-cycle management for any software or digital creation.